Official Controls Regulation (OCR)

 • clarifying that sampling of animals and goods ordered on-line by the CA without identifying themselves can be validly used for the purposes of an official control.
 CAs must inform the food or feed business operator that such a sample has been taken and, where appropriate, is being analysed in the context of an official control (Articles 35 and 36)

-• introducing harmonised rules for official controls at borders across the different commodities (Articles 47 - 55)
+• introducing harmonised rules for official controls at borders across the different commodities (Articles 47 - 55) - to note these are subject to ongoing change further to the Border Target Operating Model (BTOM) which was agreed by UK and devolved governments.

 • amalgamating existing entry documents (Articles 56 – 58)